 Who is responsible, or at fault, for the injury is not important.
 This insurance program is considered no-fault and it pays out regardless of legal responsibility.
 If you take advantage of this program, you waive all rights to sue your employer or your co-workers for negligence.
 The only exception is when you are injured due to an employer’s intentional act and that there was a substantial certainty of injury.
 In those rare cases, a worker may claim benefits and still sue under civil causes of action.
-If you have any questions about workers’ compensation law, you should not hesitate to contact an accomplished lawyer.
+If you have any questions about workers’ compensation law in Mercer County, you should not hesitate to contact an accomplished lawyer.

 When an injury occurs on the job, the first thing that you should do is to notify your employer that an injury occurred.
 It is extremely important that this notice is given as soon as possible after the injury.
 Once the employer is notified of the injury, it is the responsibility of the employer to contact his or her workers’ compensation insurance carrier.
 At this point, the carrier will take you to a doctor of your choice for treatment.

 The doctor who evaluates you is known as an authorized doctor and he or she makes recommendations as to what treatment is needed for the injuries.
 In addition, if the authorized doctor tells the insurance carrier that you cannot work, then the carrier is obligated to pay you temporary benefits, which are 70 percent of your average weekly wage.